1 / 9

 Space and practicality: Peugeot 3008 boot space

-When it comes to putting things somewhere, the 3008 is all over it.
+More importantly, when it comes to putting things somewhere, the 3008 is all over it.
 Well, unless you count the glovebox which is useless because it also houses the fuse box.
 But wait a minute, what’s this?
 That’s right, it’s a centre binnacle that is deep enough to store an iPad (other tablets are available).
 There’s even an optional phone storage tray and charger which – shock horror – is actually big enough to store your phone.
 Don’t laugh – it’s a serious point.
 Those pesky smartphones keep getting bigger and bigger.

-As you’d expect (hopefully?) for a crossover, the 3008 is a practical car.
+As you’d expect (hopefully?) for an SUV, the 3008 is a practical car.
 With the seats up there are 520 litres of boot space.
 As with most cars, though, you won’t be able to use all of it unless you install some kind of cargo net to stop objects flying over the back seat and hitting the driver on the head (new models got a net as standard but you’re unlikely to ever see it in a second-hand car).

 Pop the seats down and you’ll have access to 1670 litres of space.
 Ikea, here we come.
 Set the boot floor to its highest point and you’ll have a flat load bay – although the car is tall so lifting heavy items in can be tricky.